 Mint blocks of for perforated:

 Here is the rare mint imperforate set.
-Note the row value numbers in the top margin.
-The numbers were intended to aid postal workers by making it easier to count the number of stamps and the associated price if a customer bought multiple stamps. but were abandoned after a few issues had been marked with them.
+Note the row total stamp numbers in the top margin.
+The numbers were intended to aid postal workers by making it easier to count the number of stamps and the associated price if a customer bought multiple stamps. but were later abandoned after a few issues had been marked with them.

 Here is a mint imperforate set from the Klewitz collection .
 Please note the thin guide lines that were (according to Klewitz) printed only on the 1 Dong value in order to make the separation by scissors easier.